vergissberlin/thinkport-ai/README.md

-# Finetuning for Thinkport GmbH
+# Fine tuning for Thinkport GmbH

 This repository holds training data to finetune and OpenAI model.
 It also contains a script to convert the training data to the format that the OpenAI model expects.